 But the younger Carr, the Fresno State quarterback who has separated himself as the best of a mediocre Senior Bowl bunch this week, is trying his best to heed his older sibling's NFL experience — 12 years' worth — while also distancing himself as best he can.

-So it's only fitting that the man overseeing Derek's progress this week is Jacksonville Jaguars offensive coordinator Jedd Fisch, who was a quality control coach for the Houston Texans when they drafted David with their inaugural draft pick, No. 1 overall, in 2002.
-Fisch understands Carr's challenges as he prepares for May's draft.
+So it's only fitting that the man overseeing Derek's progress this week is Jacksonville Jaguars offensive coordinator Jedd Fisch, who was a quality control coach for the Houston Texans when they drafted David with their inaugural draft pick, No. 1 overall, back in 2002.
+Fisch understands the challenge that faces Carr as he prepares for May's draft.

 "It's rare to have an older brother in the NFL who plays the same position, so the goal is for him to go out there and have [his] own identity and show us who he is."

-At Fresno State, Carr broke some of his brother's records and set a few of his own, too.
-He was weaned there by former NFL assistant Pat Hill in a pro-style offense during his first two seasons.
-The past two years, Carr has been primarily in the shotgun, running a more wide-open system.
+At Fresno, Carr broke some of his brother's records and set a few of his own, too.
+He was weaned there by former NFL assistant Pat Hill, who attended Tuesday's practice, in a pro-style offense Carr's first two seasons.
+The past two, Carr has been primarily in the shotgun, running a more wide-open system.
 This week, it has been back under center mostly.

 "It's just like riding a bike, really," Carr said. "[Hill] taught me so well.
 I love that guy.
 He’s so smart, and he’s a football guy.
 I love him to death."

 Carr has stood out in Mobile for a few reasons.
-He has the strongest arm of the South team quarterbacks, and his accuracy has been the best of any QB in town this week.
+One, he has the strongest arm of the South team quarterbacks, and two, his accuracy has been the best of any QB in town this week.
 Carr also has impressed with two post-practice throwing sessions off to the side of the field with some of his receivers.